Engaging Employees for Social Impact Advances Corporate Goals

 Hack with Us!

+The DemocracyLab platform features over 130 tech-for-good projects in various stages of development.
+In addition to corporate events, DemocracyLab convenes public tech-for good hackathons every other month.
 Over the past two years, DemocracyLab has held 15 public hackathons, engaging more than 1,500 volunteers and 200 tech-for-good projects.
-We continually work to improve the structure and experience of our events.
-Hackathons have become an important program helping us achieve our mission of empowering people who use technology to advance the public good.
-Through our platform and programs we harness the power of collective intelligence and passion for doing good to create projects that have real, immediate and lasting impact.
+Hackathons have become an important program in our mission to empower people who use technology to advance the public good.
+Through our platform and programs we harness the powers of civic engagement and collective intelligence to create projects that have real, immediate and lasting impact.
 The DemocracyLab platform makes it easy to discover projects, match skill sets, and create teams.

 Browse the DemocracyLab project catalogue here—signing up for a project is quick and easy!